null

 As the carat size increases, so does the price of a diamond because the bigger the diamond, the rarer.

-Two diamonds of the same shape and carat weight may appear in various sizes, depending on the cutting ratio.
-The deep-cut diamond has a large part of its total weight "hidden" deep, resulting in a smaller diameter than a well-cut diamond.
-These differences are mostly minor but unpredictable.
-A well-cut diamond can also have a slightly lower carat weight than a deep diamond and a larger diameter that makes it larger.
+Two diamonds of the same shape and carat weight may appear in various sizes, depending on the cut quality.
+A deeper cut diamond has a large part of its total weight "hidden" deep, resulting in a smaller diameter than a well cut diamond.

 Size Estimate: The diamond-shaped images represent an approximation of the right size of an excellent 1 carat cut for each shape.
 Visually, longer forms (ovals, awnings, pears, emeralds) seem larger than round and square shapes.